redflame-z/nosqlz/README.md

 # nosqlz
-A simple no sql database
+No sql is the extension of the sql.